Main menu Close main menu Main menu Menu ×

 Maya Chowdhry

-Maya Chowdhry is a multidisciplinary artist working with live art and installation; utilising interactive audio and sensory input to invite audiences to respond to, and create their own journey, through her climate justice artworks.
+Maya Chowdhry is an interdisciplinary artist working with sound art and installation; utilising interactive audio and sensory input to invite audiences to respond to, and create their own journey, through her climate justice artworks.
+In 2024 she was a Factory International Fellow, exploring personalisation in large-scale immersive works.

-She was Ignite artist-in-residence with scholar Effie Papargyropoulou, Leeds University 2020, extending her commission – What’s Eating Reality – an immersive live art dining experience exploring food justice, which was commissioned and presented at Lancaster Arts, 2018.
-Soil Voicemails, commissioned for the ‘Crossed Lines ’project 2020 in collaboration with the Science Museum, explores trans-species calling: insects leaving ‘voicemail ’messages in the soil for other insects; humans creating computer-generated whistles to telephone dolphins; and the parallel of telephone-tapping to eavesdropping by túngara frogs.
+Her digital poem, Soil Voicemails, commissioned for the ‘Crossed Lines’ project in collaboration with the Science Museum (2020), explores trans-species calling: insects leaving ‘voicemail ’messages in the soil for other insects; humans creating computer-generated whistles to telephone dolphins; and the parallel of telephone-tapping to eavesdropping by túngara frogs.

-Her most recent work, Galvanising Change, a live art piece examining climate anxiety was presented at Hulme Community Garden Centre, 2021, created as part of Net//work Residency with The British Council and Digital Art Studio, Belfast.
+In 2021 Maya was artist-in-residence for Critical Poetics: Care Of… at Nottingham Trent University, with a particular focus on inter-species care.
+Galvanising Change, an interactive live art piece examining climate anxiety, was presented at Hulme Community Garden Centre, and created as part of Net//work Residency with The British Council and Digital Art Studio, Belfast.
 She has continued development on this project though an #OpenLight knowledge exchange commission with scholar Erinma Ochu, Associate Professor in Immersive Media, The University of West England.